FY 2025 BUDGET RESOLUTION & RECONCILIATION TRACKERS

 Links to Bill Text and Chairman’s Mark

-The legislation caps the amount of federal loans a student can take out, cuts off Pell Grant for students who attend less than half time, consolidates income-driven repayment plans, and introduces a risk-sharing program where colleges are partially responsible for unpaid student loans.
-In general, under the Committee’s financial aid reforms, student loans would cost more and fewer people would be eligible for Pell grants.
+The legislation caps the amount of federal loans a student can take out, cuts off Pell Grant for students who attend less than half time, consolidates income-driven repayment plans, and introduces a risk-sharing program where colleges are partially responsible for unpaid student loans

-Cut Funding for CFPB;
+Cut Funding for Consumer Financial Protection Bureau;

-and transfer to SEC;
+Eliminate the Public Company Accounting Oversight Board and transfer to SEC;

-Rescind HUD funds |
+Rescind HUD funds

 Hse.
 Financial Services